 Cost We imagine a policy that imposes a tax of one dollar during peak periods.
 This tax raises one dollar in revenue.
 There are also two fiscal externalities associated with the tax.
 Utility companies lose profit when they have to supply electricity during high marginal cost periods.
 Since the government collects profit tax revenue from utility companies, reducing electricity consumption during peak times increases government profit tax revenue.
 From Appendix C.2, we estimate that 28% of utilities are public.
 For the 72% that are private, we apply a 10% effective tax rate.
 We do not use our standard profit per kWh value because the marginal cost during peak times is much higher than that during normal times.
 To get the profit loss per additional kWh of consumption during peak times, we take the difference between the retail electricity price and the marginal cost.
-The retail cost per kWh is \$0.13, and the marginal cost per kWh is \$1, resulting in a loss of 0.87.
-Therefore, the increase in government revenue per kWh reduced is given by 0.870.280.720.1 and is 0.306.
+The retail cost per kWh is \$0.13, and the marginal cost per kWh reduced is given by 0.87 0.28 + 0.87 0.72 0.1 and is \$0.306.
 We multiply this by the semi-elasticity of 0.21 to get the change in government revenue for a one-dollar tax.
-The resulting fiscal externality is 0.306.
-If one were to use the \$500 marginal cost assumption, the fiscal externality would be 0.308.
+The resulting fiscal externality is \$0.06.
+If one were to use the \$500 marginal cost assumption, the fiscal externality would be \$0.03.